THE END OF OUR ACTIONS

 as "function" here also means "work."
 So, to use

-Aristotle's example, the carpenter has a "function" or "work" that consists in
+Aristotle's example, the carpenter has a "function" or "work"

 a set of skills he has learned to